 1. Evaluate the qualifications of applicants for licensure.

 2. Designate at least one national examination that it requires applicants to pass.
 The examination must be available to a graduating massage therapy or bodywork therapy student within ninety days before the student's expected graduation date.
 The board shall require that an examination be processed and the results returned to the board within thirty days after the examination is administered.
-If, within six months of the effective date of this amendment of this section, the testing agency administering the examination fails or is unable to comply with the requirements of this paragraph, the board shall designate another examination for applicants to pass.
+If, by October 20, 2005, the testing agency administering the examination fails or is unable to comply with the requirements of this paragraph, the board shall designate another examination for applicants to pass.

 3. Issue licenses to persons who meet the requirements of this chapter.